Welcome to Nominet’s privacy notice.

 - Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

-We do not collect any special categories of personal data (this includes details about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about health and genetic and biometric data).
+Other than optional diversity monitoring questionnaires for recruitment or event attendance, we do not collect any special categories of personal data (this includes details about race or ethnicity , religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 If you fail to provide personal data

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may be unable to perform the contract we have or are trying to enter into with you (for example, to continue to provide you with a domain name registration).
 We may have to cancel your contract, but we will notify you if this is the case at the time.

 3. How your personal data is collected

 We use different methods to collect data from and about you, including through: